Scroll to top

 Frequently Asked Questions

-Ankara is Turkey’s political capital, home to government ministries, foreign embassies, NATO’s land command, and the primary site for bilateral diplomatic meetings.
-The threats that concentrate in Ankara are more politically motivated than in Istanbul, where commercial and tourism risks dominate.
+Ankara is Turkey’s political capital, home to government ministries, foreign embassies, NATO’s Allied Land Command, and the primary site for bilateral diplomatic meetings.
+The threats that concentrate in Ankara are more politically motivated than in Istanbul, where commercial and tourism-sector risks dominate.
 The 2016 Russian ambassador assassination happened in Ankara specifically because of its diplomatic function.
 Security planning for Ankara must account for the political threat dimension more explicitly than for Istanbul.

-Turkey’s NATO membership means Ankara hosts the Alliance Land Command and receives regular visits from NATO officials and member-state military delegations.
+Turkey’s NATO membership means Ankara hosts the Allied Land Command and receives regular visits from NATO officials and member-state military delegations.
 This creates a security context that attracts intelligence service interest from adversarial states.
-Corporate executives attending defence-adjacent or dual-use technology meetings in Ankara should apply counter-intelligence awareness appropriate to the environment.
+Corporate executives attending defence-adjacent or dual-use technology meetings in Ankara should apply communications security and counter-intelligence awareness appropriate to the environment.

 Get in Touch